-Community Service Participants will participate in 32/35 hours of Community Service activities per week (unless fewer hours are allowed under State regulations).
-Activities such as education, training, etc., that are required for, or relevant to, the Community Service activity can be part of the assignment.
-Additionally, transportation, child care and ancillary work related expenses will be available to CalWORKs Community Service Participants.
+Community Service Interns will participate in 32/35 hours of Community Service activities per week.
+Activities such as education, training, etc. that are required for, or relevant to, the Community Service activity can be part of the assignment.
+Additionally, transportation, child care and ancillary work related expenses will be available to CalWORKs Community Service Interns.